AdamCraven/AdamCraven.github.io/_posts/2015-03-20-increasing-performance-on-large-angular-apps.markdown

 There is still a problem, however.
 Taking our previous example of the live search component, it is still calling the ng-event directives which all trigger the rootscope digests, the most we can reduce the rootscope digests by in that example is from 6 to 5 - When the result received from the server could be executed as a local digest.

-Unfortunately there is no way to make the default angular directives execute a local digest without hacking the framework, but we can replace the directives with better ones that can.
+Unfortunately there is no way to make the default angular directives execute a local digest without hacking the framework, but we can easily replace the directives with ones that can.

-How can this be worked around?

 ## Faster angular directives - (fng)